Introduction to Python Input Function

 This function is specific to the newer version of python that is python 3.x and so on.

-In Python 3.x the raw_input() function has been altered with input() function, so the only difference between these two functions is the Python version you are using it with.
+In Python 3.x, the raw_input() function has been altered with the input() function, so the only difference between these two functions is the Python version you are using it with.

 It also serves the same purpose.
 Once the user enters the information, the input function evaluates the data type of that function and saves it to the specified variable.